 Spurred by a divorce rate that has doubled among this demographic since 1990, many older singles — often divorced or widowed — have taken on “an intimate relationship without a shared residence.”
 New research was conducted upon the increasingly popular relationship arrangement among those 50 years of age or older.

-According to Jacquelyn Benson, a researcher at the University of Missouri who is entrenched in the topic, LAT has long been an established phenomenon in Europe, but it is just now reaching the United States en masse.
+According to Jacquelyn Benson, a researcher at the University of Missouri who is entrenched in the topic, LAT has long been an established phenomenon in Europe.
+Only in recent years is the trend reaching the United States en masse.

 “What has long been understood about late-in-life relationships is largely based on long-term marriage,” Benson explains in a release.
 With marriage rates amongst older Americans declining, she argues that “if more people— young and old, married or not— saw LAT as an option, it might save them from a lot of future heartache.”